Lagoon 420 Sailboats for Sale

 03Are Lagoon 420 prices going up or down?+

-The median asking price for the Lagoon 420 has decreased by 5.1% over the last 3 months compared to the 12-month median.
+The median asking price for the Lagoon 420 is down 5.6% over the last 3 months compared with the 12-month median.

 04Where are Lagoon 420 sailboats for sale?+